tobegit3hub/seagull/docs/2014-10-26-use-bower-to-manage-dependency.md

 To start to use Bower, we need a bower file which is named bower.json.
 It can be created by the command `bower init`.

 After running `bower init`, it will ask a few question about your project.
-Just input your answers and will be created in the local directory.
+Just input your answers and it will be created in the local directory.

 Then you can intall libraries.
-For seagull, we run the following command.
+For seagull, we run the following commands.

 * `bower install angular --save`
 * `bower install angular-route --save`